confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-ssl.rst

 3. Generate Credentials

-  You will need to generate CA certificates (or use yours if you already have one) and then generate keystore and truststore for brokers and clients.
-You can use ``create-certs.sh`` script in ``examples/kafka-ssl-cluster/secrets`` to generate them.
+  You will need to generate CA certificates (or use yours if you already have one) and then generate a keystore and truststore for brokers and clients.
+You can use the ``create-certs.sh`` script in ``examples/kafka-ssl-cluster/secrets`` to generate them.
 For production, please use these scripts for generating certificates : https://github.com/confluentinc/confluent-platform-security-tools

   For this example, we will use the ``create-certs.sh`` available in the ``examples/kafka-ssl-cluster/secrets`` directory in cp-docker-images.
 See "security" section for more details on security.
 Make sure that you have OpenSSL and JDK installed.